 The size of your home may automatically eliminate some breeds, thus making the task of choosing a dog that little bit easier.

-And don't forget, you'll be committing to these walks for at least 10 years!
+Don't forget, you'll be committing to these walks for at least 10 years!

 For example, a Chihuahua or similar small dog breed probably wouldn't be suitable for a family with young children as it could easily become injured by boisterous or over-excited children.